 Helms, who attended the same meeting, offered counterarguments for each of Steinhoff's bullet-points, asserting that the sheriff's office never told legislators they were in danger of losing variances.

-“I have said that the can or could revoke our variance and I have always said, ‘that could happen within a few days or it could be 10 years,’ that depends on them (SCOC).
+“I have said that the [State Commission of Corrections] can or could revoke our variance and I have always said, ‘that could happen within a few days or it could be 10 years,’ that depends on them (SCOC).
 I stand by this statement still today.”

 Helms also pointed out that the legislature already intended to move forward with phase two of the jail design project before he was elected sheriff in November 2015.